 You may also like to know that all of their cans and plastic cups are BPA-free (BPA is a synthetic compound that has been linked to a variety of health problems in humans and animals, including infertility and heart disease).
 If you have any 12.5 oz or 13.2 oz cat food cans with expiration dates earlier than March 2021, their lids may still have BPA since these were the last batches to transition.

-In case you’re wondering, you can stay up-to-date on the latest pet food recalls by bookmarking this page from the American Veterinary Medical Association.
+In case you're wondering, you can stay up-to-date on the latest pet food recalls by bookmarking our page.